rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 	1e-4

 Normal simulations, however, are run continuously.
 Starting/stopping the loop is done by ``O.run()`` and ``O.pause()``; note that ``O.run()`` returns control to Python and the simulation runs in background; if you want to wait for it to finish, use ``O.wait()``.
 Fixed number of steps can be run with ``O.run(1000)``, ``O.run(1000,True)`` will run and wait.
 To stop at absolute step number, ``O.stopAtIter`` can be set and ``O.run()`` called normally.
-In many cases it is better to let ``O.dt`` be determined automaticaly by a :yref:`GlobalStiffnessTimeStepper`.

 .. ipython::

 	In [1]: O.run()